iiab/iiab-admin-console/roles/console/files/help/InstContent.rst

 You can use the copy function to back up content or to install content from the sdcard of another IIAB installation.

-Over time you may find that ZIM or OER2GO/RACHEL modules are no longer needed or in need of upgrade.
-So you may want to delete some of the ones that are install
+Over time you may find that ZIM files or OER2Go/RACHEL modules are no longer needed or in need of upgrade.
+So you may want to delete some of the ones that are installed.

-In addition, when you install ZIM files or OER2GO/RACHEL modules you are downloading large files from the internet.
+In addition, when you install ZIM files or OER2Go/RACHEL modules you are downloading large files from the internet.
 These are not removed in case there is a problem and the installed needs to be rerun.

 After you are sure that everything has been installed successfully you can remove some or all of these files to free up space on the disk.